-Unlocking education potential in El Salvador: An outcomes-based approach
+Unlocking education potential in El Salvador:

 Addressing school dropout and strengthening 21st-century skills

-One of the most pressing challenges in education in El Salvador is the high secondary dropout rate.
+One of the most pressing challenges in education in El Salvador is the high secondary school dropout rate.
 Socio-economic instability, gang-related violence, and low academic performance drive thousands of students out of school each year, limiting their future opportunities.
 In this context, schools struggle with high dropout rates as students face complex personal and economic barriers that hinder their ability to stay enrolled and continue learning.
 The COVID-19 pandemic further widened learning gaps, making it even more difficult to achieve high-quality education in the country.

-Published: May 2026
+Published: June 2026

 The project: A collaborative effort to improve educational outcomes